-Last December Saab fans all around the world received the grim news their beloved brand was filing for bankruptcy
+Last December Saab fans all around the world received the grim news their beloved brand was

 , despite the best attempts of its then-owner, Swedish Automobile, to find a buyer interested in paying off all of Saab’s outstanding debts and investing in new products.

 Since then administrators have been sifting through the remaining assets in order to help raise enough money to pay off creditors.

 One of these remaining assets is the Saab brand itself, which several firms around the world have been keen to get their hands on.

 Unfortunately, General Motors, a former parent of Saab and still owner of preferential shares in the automaker, is reluctant to see Saab and much of the technologies required to build Saab cars fall into the hands of a competitor.
 So far, GM has blocked most deals to purchase Saab but it looks like one has finally been reached.